Vocabularies

 , provides two acceptable options.

-Second, you can disable Vale.Terms
+You can also disable Vale.Terms

 and just use Vale.Spelling